iCliniq Logo

 What Are Canker Sores?

-The condition that causes multiple and recurrent episodes of oral ulcers in otherwise healthy individuals is called recurrent aphthous stomatitis (RAS).
+Recurrent aphthous stomatitis (RAS) is a condition that causes multiple and recurrent episodes of oral ulcers in otherwise healthy individuals.
 Such frequent episodes of oral ulcers can also be seen in systemic conditions like fever with adenitis or pharyngitis, Crohn’s disease, celiac disease, HIV or AIDS, and cyclic neutropenia.

 Canker Sores